Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/7-P2P_Networking_slides.md

     <br>
     3.)
 If a malicious actor wants to target a specific key they can improve their chances of being in the lookup path.
 By spinning up nodes next to the nodes providing a specific key based on the DHT distance metric
 ---v
-## Sybils
+## Sybil Attacks
-- Sybils are hard to defend against and precautions can be taken at the application level to mitigate(Proof of work perhaps?)
+- Sybil attacks are hard to defend against and precautions can be taken at the application level to mitigate(Proof of work perhaps?)
 Notes:
     1.)
 So even though we might be receiving malicious blocks we can identify that by verifying that block is valid and edit reputation accordingly
 ---v
 ## S/Kademlia paper in libp2p
-* Query multiple disjoint lookup paths(Paths which dont share any routing peers) in parallel
+* Query multiple disjoint lookup paths(Paths which don't share any routing peers) in parallel
 ---
 ## Additional Resources
 * https://curriculum.pl-launchpad.io/curriculum/libp2p/